 LDRinstruction that reads the address from the literal pool, for example:

-You must ensure that the literal pool is within range of the
+You must ensure that there is a literal pool within range.

-The instructions listed in the comments are the A32 instructions generated by the assembler.
+The instructions listed in the comments are the ARM instructions generated by the assembler.

 DCBdirective defines one or more bytes of store.
 In addition to integer values,